KylerAKAnderson/muver/docs/manual.md

 * `--stage`

   Allows the pipeline to begin at intermediate steps.
 Run a set of samples without this option before attempting to use it.
 Temporary files and sample information may be serialized (see the `--clear_tmps` option) for a given run.
 Providing a non-zero value for the stage instructs MuVer to load the serialized information and use the previous temporary files.
 Follow the integer codes next to the names of stages in the ouput to indicate the desired entry point.
-Starting later than the last successful stage produces behavior that is left undefined and unsupported.
+Starting later than the last successful stage produces behavior that is left undefined and is therefore unsupported.

 #### Arguments
 * `REFERENCE_ASSEMBLY`